vatsan/pandas_via_psql/README.md

 ==========================
 [Pandas](http://pandas.pydata.org/) is a popular library in Python that is commonly used for data analysis and it provides Python equivalent of the R dataframe that is fundamental to data analysis.
 Some engineers and data scientists however are increasingly adopting SQL based libraries for building large scale machine learning algorithms.
 [MADlib](http://madlib.net) is one such library for scalable, parallel, in-database machine learning.

-While there exist commercial tools to visualize data that is resides on databases (example: Tableau), many a times it would be cool to be able to quickly visualize the output of a SQL query, without having to switch to a commercial tool or have to use a wrapper to a SQL engine.
+While there are commercial tools to visualize data that reside in databases (example: Tableau), many a times it would be cool and convenient to be able to quickly visualize the output of a SQL query, without having to switch to a commercial tool or have to use a wrapper to a SQL engine.
 The pandas_via_psql project just demonstrates how simple it is to redirect the output of a SQL query to some boilerplate Pandas's plotting functions, to quickly visualize the data from the command line.

 Pre-Requsites
 ==============
 You'll need Pandas to be installed on your machine.
 You should also have [PSQL](http://www.postgresql.org/docs/8.1/static/app-psql.html) or a similar SQL command line interface to connect to your database and also ensure that you have password-less access to your remote database (set up SSH keys appropriately).

 I recommend you download [Anaconda Python](https://store.continuum.io/cshop/anaconda/) from the nice folks at [Continuum Analytics](http://continuum.io/).
-It's got most of the essential Python scientific computing libraries pre-packaged and with `conda` you can save a lot of pain in installing python libraries.
+It's got most of the essential Python scientific computing libraries pre-packaged and with [conda](http://bokeh.pydata.org/) you can save a lot of pain in installing python libraries.
+It also makes creating and managing virtual environments a piece of cake!

 Datasets Used
 ==============

 For this demo, I'm using two publicly available datasets.
 * [The UCI wine quality dataset](http://archive.ics.uci.edu/ml/datasets/Wine+Quality) - Here is a sampling of rows from this dataset: